 The Tim Tebow soap opera replaced Favre’s annual retirement novella.
 Many people are happy both storylines are finally over, even if there are a few fans in Jacksonville holding out hope for Tebowmania.

-Cook did not say the 43-year-old Favre was entertaining a return, but for those catching flashbacks right now, it would have been nice of him to reiterate that before ESPN’s Ed Werder camps out on the quarterback’s front lawn.
+Cook did not say Favre, 43-years old, was entertaining a return, but for those catching flashbacks right now, it would have been nice of him to reiterate that before ESPN’s Ed Werder camps out on the quarterback’s front lawn.